orbitdb/field-manual/01_Tutorial/01_Basics.md

 }
 ```

 You will see something like the following as an output: `/orbitdb/zdpuB3VvBJHqYCocN4utQrpBseHou88mq2DLh7bUkWviBQSE3/pieces`.
 This is the id, or **address** (technically a multiaddress) of this database.
-It is important for you to not only _know_ this, but also to understand what it is:
+It is important for you to not only _know_ this, but also to understand what it is.
+This string is composed of 3 parts, separated by `/`s:

 1. The first bit, `/orbitdb.`, is the protocol.
 It tells you that this address is an OrbitDB address.
 2. The second, or middle, part `zdpuB3VvBJHqYCocN4utQrpBseHou88mq2DLh7bUkWviBQSE3` that is the most interesting.
 This is the Content ID (CID) of the database manifest, which contains: